 Mass murderer who killed 51 in Christchurch mosque shooting appeals sentence

-New Zealand’s court of appeal confirmed on Tuesday that Brenton Tarrant, 32, filed the appeal last week.
+New Zealand’s Court of Appeal confirmed on Tuesday that Brenton Tarrant, 32, had filed the appeal last week.
 The court is yet to set a date for his hearing.

-He left dozens of others with severe injuries in the attack, which he also livestreamed on Facebook.
+Tarrant left dozens of others with severe injuries in the attack, which he also live-streamed on Facebook.

 The court later sentenced him to life in prison without parole, the maxiumum sentence in New Zealand.

-But in previous court documents, Tarrant claimed he was subject to “inhuman or degrading treatment” while being held for months in solitary confinement after the shooting, preventing a fair trial.
-He said he only pleaded guilty under duress.
+But in previous court documents, Tarrant claimed to have been subjected to “inhuman or degrading treatment” while being held for months in solitary confinement after the shooting, and that this had prevented a fair trial.
+He also claimed to have pleaded guilty under duress.

-Tarrant fired one of his lawyers in 2021 and it was not immediately clear if another lawyer was representing him in his appeal or if he was representing himself.
+Tarrant fired one of his lawyers in 2021, and it was not immediately clear whether another lawyer was representing him in his appeal or if he was representing himself.

 Temel Atacocugu, who survived after being shot nine times during the attack at the Al Noor mosque, told news outlet Stuff that the gunman was playing games and seeking attention by filing the appeal.

-Prime Minister Jacinda Ardern said she had made a pledge a long time ago not to publicly say the terrorist’s name.

-“His is a story that should not be told and his is a name that should not be repeated and I am going to apply that same rule in commenting on his attempts to re-victimise people,” Ms Ardern said.
+Prime minister Jacinda Ardern said she had made a pledge a long time ago not to say the terrorist’s name in public.
+“His is a story that should not be told, and his is a name that should not be repeated, and I am going to apply that same rule in commenting on his attempts to revictimise people,” Ms Ardern said.
 “We should give him nothing.”

-The attacks prompted New Zealand to quickly pass new laws which banned the deadliest types of semi-automatic weapons.
+The attacks prompted New Zealand to expedite the passing of new laws that banned the deadliest types of semi-automatic weapon.

 In a subsequent buyback scheme, gun owners handed over more than 50,000 weapons to police.
-The attacks also prompted global changes to social media, as tech companies sought to prevent or quickly stop future attacks from being livestreamed.
+The attacks also prompted global changes to social media, as tech companies put measures in place to try to prevent or quickly stop future attacks from being live-streamed.

 Register for free to continue reading